 - Click Configure Time.

-Select the Use NTP server to set time radio button, then
+Select the Set time with NTP server radio button, then

-The pool.ntp.org public time server is entered by default.
+The pool.ntp.org public time server appears in the Time Server #1 field by default.

 - Click Done.

 The NTP Status table displays a list of NTP servers that keep the system clock in sync.
-To sync a remote server to the current system time, click the Sync Now button.
+To sync the current system time a remote server, click the Sync Now button.

 You must configure an email server and sender before the ExtraHop appliance can send notifications about system alerts by email.